akhileshkumarverma/Walmart-Testing-Framework/README.md

     - Inputs search terms faster than results can load
   + Bugs with Walmart.com or Chrome may disrupt test flow

+##Tradeoffs
+  + Instead of just comparing title in shopping cart, automation has to click link to validate.
+    - Takes a framework longer to run

-##Future Changes and Tradeoffs
+##Future Changes
   + Make framework faster and efficient
     - Rely less on comparing titles of items
-  + Structure tests cases to run through each search item
+  + Structure tests cases to run for each search item
+    - ex.)
+Add item from "tv" results and then start over and add item from "dvd" etc.
   + Have code handle errors better
   + Add function to remove items if items are detected in automation
-  + Generate log using TestNG
+  + Validate if item can be added to cart
+  + Have a sign out function